Skip to content

 Start Small and Incrementally Expand

 Begin implementing automated testing on a small, manageable scope as a proof of concept.
 Pick a subset of critical test cases, a single module, or an individual regression suite.
-Let the automated testing tool prove its value on this small scope before expanding usage more broadly.
+Let the automated testing tool prove its value in this small scope before expanding its usage more broadly.
 Taking small steps reduces risk and allows time to build skills.

 Integrate Tools into the Delivery Pipeline Early

 Add test automation during development phases, not just after development is complete.
 Integrating earlier enables finding defects right after new code is written.
 This supports shift-left testing.
-Setup automated test gates in continuous integration and delivery pipelines.
+Set up automated test gates in continuous integration and delivery pipelines.
 This catches issues immediately before problems multiply downstream.

 Prioritize High Risk, Repetitive, and Time Consuming Tests

 When selecting which test cases to automate first, prioritize tests that deliver the most value.
-Target test cases that are high risk, executed repeatedly, time consuming, or frequently updated.
+Target test cases that are high risk, executed repeatedly, time-consuming, or frequently updated.
 These tests give the most efficiency gains from automation.
-Low value manual tests can be minimized.
+Low-value manual tests can be minimized.

 Monitor and Report on Automation Metrics